jiayihoffman/jiayihoffman.github.io/_posts/2025-03-06-DroidVision-Teleop.md

 [RPLidar in ROS 2 Docker on Raspberry Pi]: {% link _posts/2025-02-08-SecurityRobot-RPLidar.md %}
 [ROS 2 Control, Robot Control the Right Way]: {% link _posts/2025-02-22-SecurityRobot-Ros2_control.md %}

 Chasing my cat and watching him run around through the lens of a mobile robot is pretty cool.
-However, I find it inconvenient to hold the iPad in one hand and the remote control in the other.
-What if I could integrate the remote control into the Droid Vision app, so that I could see and control the robot using just one device, with everything consolidated in the Droid Vision app?
+However, there is one drawback: I find it inconvenient to hold the iPad in one hand and the remote control in the other.
+What if I could integrate the remote control into the Droid Vision app, allowing me to see and control the robot using just one device, with everything consolidated in the Droid Vision app?

 This leads to Droid Vision 2.1, which is available for free from the [Apple Store](https://apps.apple.com/us/app/droid-vision/id6737351549).